prabapro/slt-broadband-usage-checker-chrome-extension/README.md

 ## Debugging Analytics Events

-To debug analytics events in the popup and service worker:
+To debug analytics events in the service worker:

-1. For popup events:

-   - Open the extension popup
-   - Right-click and select "Inspect" to open Chrome DevTools
-   - In the Console tab, you'll see logs for each event being sent

-2. For service worker events:

 - Go to `chrome://extensions`
 - Find your extension and click on "Inspect views: service worker"
 - In the Console tab, you'll see logs for events handled by the service worker
+- Use the Network tab to inspect the actual requests being sent to GA4.
+Look for requests to `google-analytics.com`.

-3. Enable GA4 DebugView:
+#### Enable GA4 DebugView:

 > [!IMPORTANT]
-   >
 > Remove any debug code or console logs before publishing the extension.

-   - In your GA4 property, go to Admin > DebugView
+- In your GA4 property, go to _Admin > DebugView_
 - In your extension's background script, add `&debug_mode=1` to the `GA4_ENDPOINT URL`
 - Events will now appear in real-time in the DebugView

-4. Use the Network tab in DevTools to inspect the actual requests being sent to GA4.
-Look for requests to `www.google-analytics.com`.